polca/premise/docs/extract.rst

 Power plants with CCS
 *********************

-Datasets for power generation with Carbon Capture and Storage are imported.
+Datasets for power generation with Carbon Capture and Storage (CCS) are imported.
 They originate from Volkart_ et al. 2013, and can be consulted here: LCI_Power_generation_.
-An exception to this are the inventories for biomass-based integrated gasification combined cycle power plants, which are from Briones-Hidrovo_ et al, 2020.
+An exception to this are the inventories for biomass-based integrated gasification combined cycle power plants (BIGCCS), which are from Briones-Hidrovo_ et al, 2020.

 .. _Volkart: https://doi.org/10.1016/j.ijggc.2013.03.003